Seednode/roulette/README.md

 If the `--ignore` flag is passed, any directory containing a file named `.roulette-ignore` (configurable with `--ignore-file`) will be skipped during the scanning stage.

 ## Indexing
-If the `-i|--indexing` flag is passed, all specified paths will be indexed on start.
+If the `-i|--index` flag is passed, all specified paths will be indexed on start.

 This will slightly increase the delay before the application begins responding to requests, but should significantly speed up subsequent requests.